ShadabFaiz/personal-voice-assistant/README.md

 ___

 ### v0.0.6 (Integrating any STT)
-1. Integrate real-time Speech to text. (can be within same application or host a sperate server for it.)
+1. Integrate real-time Speech to Text. (can be within same application or host a sperate server for it.)
+     1. Using cloud service (Not a option since it has to be self hosted)
+     2. Using Pre-existing solution that convert audio to text in real time.
+Host them locally on a server.

 ___